masonlouchart/toast-er/README.md

 The toaster has a bin.
-So you can throw events without caring about displaying, all messages will be displayed with respecting of each individual configuration (text, duration, style...).
+So you can throw events without caring about displaying, all messages will be displayed with respecting of each individual configuration (text, duration, style, position...).

 The toaster makes 4 types of toast (info, success, warning and error).
 Each type sets a light at the bottom according to the level of 'dangerousity'.

 You can also set the heat level (low, middle or high).
-The toast blink more or less speedily.
+The toast blink more or less speedily according to the defined level.

+You can choose on which shelf placing the toaster.
+There are 4 possibilities of course, the shelf at bottom-left (default), bottom-right, top-left and top-right.

 > Maintained by [Mason Louchart][profile_page].